On Meaning In Street Photography

 If it’s a really good street photograph you won’t be able to resolve the riddle consciously.
 There will be any number of possible answers.
 You can pick one, but the alternatives will still be there, within reach, and you won’t be able to ignore them.
 On the other hand, your psyche will find an answer, and in the process subtly increase meaning in your life.

-I'm now 91.
+I'm now 92.
 I spent 26 years in the United States Air Force.
 Flew fighter-bombers in Korea and was there when the war ended.
-I was commander of a radar site in the Mekong delta.
-Nine years later I was commander of the group that contained all the radar sites left in Southeast Asia during the Cambodian operation.
+Ten years later I was commander of a radar site in the Mekong delta.
+Nine years after that I was commander of the group that contained all the radar sites left in Southeast Asia during the Cambodian operation.
 I was there when that one ended.
 After I retired from the Air Force I began doing software engineering, and did that for another thirty years.
 I became a photographer at 13 when I built a darkroom in my parents' fruit cellar.
 When the war ended in Korea I started going downtown in Taegu, shooting pictures mostly of people.
 I was doing street photography, though I didn't know it at the time.
 Street has been my favorite thing ever since.
 You can see it all on my web site. russ-lewis.com.